David-Mulder/paper-datatable/README.md

  - Supporting both inline editing and in Material Design dialogs.
  - ~~Add new items on the fly ([unpolished demo](http://david-mulder.github.io/paper-datatable/components/paper-datatable/demo/paper-datatable-card.html))~~
  - [Delightful details](https://www.google.com/design/spec/animation/delightful-details.html) in sorting and partial selections.
 If you have ideas for more: let me know.
+ - Usable on mobile.
+Only tested on Chrome for Android, and it's not great, but it doesn't overflow or overlap anything.

 ## Installation